pragmalingu/pragmalingu/docs/benchmarks/data-comparisson.md

 CLASSIFICATIONS. #
 ```

-**Relevance assesments:**<br />In `lisarj.num` are the relevance assesments represented with IDs.
+**Relevance assessments:**<br />In `lisarj.num` are the relevance assessments represented with IDs.
 Every query-ID (first column) is followed by document-IDs that are considered as relevant.
 Depending on the program used to open or parse the file the relevant document-IDs could continue in the next line.
 Since there is no end marker it would be best to parse the lines depending on the query-ID.

 *Example:*
 ```